-Adenium desert rose plant is native to Africa and Mediterranean and grows the beautiful bright color flower.
+Adenium desert rose plant is native to Africa and the Mediterranean and grows the beautiful bright color flower.
 This tropical plant has a distinct class due to its swollen trunk.
 This is where the plant stores water and moisture, unlike other succulents that store it in leaves, stems, or roots.

-It flowers 2 to 3-inch size and comes in a shade of red, white, yellow, and pink.
+It flowers a 2 to 3-inch size and comes in a shade of red, white, yellow, and pink.
 It loves full light, and to get full bloom on this plant, provide it with at least six hours of full sunlight.

 You can plant it in a container, and it grows up to six feet tall.
 There is also a smaller variety called desert rose bonsai that blooms at the top and looks like a small tree.